“Leadership is influence” by John C. Maxwell.

 - To make use of the changes (opportunities) or protect against them (threats)

-The end result of PEST is getting an understanding of the complete picture surrounding the company.
-PEST analysis is done to evaluate the future of a new market.
+Consequently, The PEST is getting an understanding of the complete picture surrounding the company.
+So, PEST analysis is done to evaluate the future of a new market.

 PEST analysis is the most common type of all PEST variations generated.
 Here are numerous kinds of PEST analysis, such as PESTLIED, PESTLE, SLEPT, STEEPLE, and even just PEST, with the other letter refers to Demographic, International, Labour, Ethical etc.